SAPikachu/flash3kyuu_deband/ReadMe.txt

 	Only valid when precision_mode = 1 / 2 / 3 .

+	If output_depth = 16, dither algorithm specified by precision_mode won't be
+	applied.

 	Range: 8 ~ 16
-	Default: The most appropriate value, depends on other parameters
+	Default: The most appropriate value, depending on other parameters

 enable_fast_skip_plane
 	If enabled and Y/Cb/Cr is 0, the respective plane will be directly